 Answer:

 The text reads: “… none of the underlying observables have been shown to meet the dual criteria of (i) resulting in statistically consistent discrimination measures and thus (ii) being representative of the complex POLSAR data”.
-This is shown in the very next section.
+This is actually shown in the very next section.

 The next section reviews all, to the best of our knowledge, widely used discrimination measures for POLSAR.
-Evidently none of the commonly used discrimination measures are based on the reviewed observables.
+None of those commonly used discrimination measures are based on the reviewed observables.
 Most of them actually are based on the determinant of the covariance matrix, whose model is among those proposed in this paper.

+We have changed the tense of the very in the sentence to clarify the meaning.

 Detail Comment: